A Fast, Efficient and Friendly Building and Maintenance Service You Can Depend On.

 Our approach is to carry out a thorough assessment of the property, identify the root cause, and recommend a solution that is both effective and compliant with current building standards.

-• Discoloured patches on walls or ceilings
+• Damp patches on walls or ceilings

 • Black mould growth